Mushabbarahmed/nextgen_admission_portal/README.md

 # College Application and Verification System

 A comprehensive web-based platform designed to streamline the college application process and ensure document authenticity through automated verification.
+MERN (Mongodb,Express,React,Node.js), Python, Data Visualization
+• Developed a student admission system using the MERN stack and Python for automated marks card verification.
+Streamlined data storage, verification, and provided an admin dashboard for efficient management.

 ## Project Overview